 08. Pantone 1615 C Sugar, why do you taste so good?

-OK, we’re scraping the barrel a little bit now, and Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts are probably not best associated with brown (we could have matched the Rolling Stones' famous lips logo to a red, but that’s already been taken by the Chili Peppers).
-It just so happens that Brown Sugar is our favourite Stones song, so we're awarding the band with Pantone 1615 C.
+Okay, we’re scraping the barrel a little bit now, and Mick Jagger, Keith Richards, Ronnie Wood and Charlie Watts are probably not best associated with brown (we could have matched the Rolling Stones' famous lips logo to a red, but that’s already been taken by the Chili Peppers).
+It just so happens that Brown Sugar is our favourite Stones song, so we're awarding the band with Pantone 1615 C (opens in new tab).

 Thank you, and good night.